Gene Therapy for Choroideremia

 There are currently no effective treatments available for choroideremia, but we have developed a new technique of gene therapy which we believe may help to slow or even stop the degeneration.
 The new technique involves putting normal copies of the affected gene back into the cells of the retina to help them to function normally.
 In order to do this, we need to use a vector (i.e. carrier) of the normal gene that can safely bring the normal genes back into the retinal cells without harming them.

 The vector that we use is a small virus known as adeno-associated virus (AAV), which is non-pathogenic (i.e. not known to cause disease).
-AAV serotype 2 (AAV2) is notably effective at getting into retinal cells, and so this particular strain of AAV strain is used as the vector for our REP1 gene replacement therapy.
+AAV is notably effective at getting into retinal cells, and so a modified strain of this virus is used as the vector for our choroideremia gene therapy.

-In order to administer our gene therapy vector, known as AAV2.REP1, the eye's clear internal jelly must first be removed by a type of 'key-hole' surgery known as a vitrectomy.
+In order to administer the AAV vector, the eye's clear internal jelly must first be removed by a type of 'key-hole' surgery known as a vitrectomy.
 This procedure is quite safe, and the eye's clear internal jelly is gradually restored by the body in the weeks following the surgery.

 On 24 November 2011, Jonathan Wyatt became the first person in the world to receive the gene therapy for choroideremia in an operation conducted at the John Radcliffe Hospital in Oxford and led by Professor Robert MacLaren.

-This Phase 1/2 clinical trial was designed to test the safety and efficacy of the choroideremia gene therapy at two doses of viral vector (low and standard).
-The initial findings were published in The Lancet and the New England Journal of Medicine.
-A total of 14 choroideremia patients were treated - 6 with the low dose vector and 8 with the standard dose vector.
+This first-in-human Phase 1/2 clinical trial was designed to test the safety and efficacy of the choroideremia gene therapy at two doses of viral vector, with 6 patients initially treated with the low dose vector, followed by another 8 patients with the standard dose vector.